eosphoros-ai/DB-GPT/README.md

 To use multiple models, modify the LLM_MODEL parameter in the .env configuration file to switch between the models.

+### Multi Language Usage
+To use multiple language model, modify the LLM_MODEL parameter in the .env configuration file to switch between the models.

+In the .env configuration file, modify the LANGUAGE parameter to switch between different languages, the default is English (Chinese zh, English en, other languages ​​to be added)

 ### Create your own knowledge repository:

 1.Place personal knowledge files or folders in the pilot/datasets directory.